 Shopping & Street Food

-If you are still energetic after driving so much, then you should go for shopping and try some street food.
-The best one is just right outside the Dalai Lama Temple and if you are a Dimsum / Momos lover than Dharamshala is a heaven for you.
-To be honest, I am not a big fan of momos, so can't comment about it.
-Dharamshala is an amazing place for just to walk around the street, so just enjoy it.
+If you are still energetic after driving so much, then you should go shopping and try some street food.
+The best one is just right outside the Dalai Lama Temple and if you are a Dimsum / Momos lover then Dharamshala is heaven for you.
+To be honest, I am not a big fan of Momos, so can't comment on it.
+Dharamshala is an amazing place for just walking around the street, so just enjoy it.

-From woollens cloth to jewellery, shopping can be favourite things to do in Dharamshala for some.
-Walking around the market of Dharamshala, you'll come across accessories made of different stones, colourful prayers flags and handicraft.
-Let me also let you one thing bargaining things does not work here but you can check for same things at a different shop there are chances you can get it at a cheaper price.
+From woollens cloth to jewellery, shopping can be the favourite thing to do in Dharamshala for some.
+Walking around the market of Dharamshala, you'll come across accessories made of different stones, colourful prayer flags and handicrafts.
+Let me also let you one thing bargaining things does not work here but you can check for the same things at a different shop there are chances you can get them at a cheaper price.

-For Mumbaikar! returning via Delhi is the best and economical option.
-You can take an evening bus to Delhi around 07:00 pm which will reach next day early morning.
+For Mumbaikar! returning via Delhi is the best and most economical option.
+You can take an evening bus to Delhi around 07:00 pm which will reach the next day early morning.
 From Delhi, you can take a train to Mumbai.
-Here are some of my suggestion.
+Here are some of my suggestions.

 19024/Firozpur Cantt - Mumbai Central Janta Express (Departs @ 01:30 pm)

 12952/New Delhi - Mumbai Central Rajdhani Express (Departs @ 04:25 pm)

 Mobile phones and cameras are allowed inside the temple, So make sure that you do not disturb the rituals and other pilgrims.